If you're tired of the city bustle, our guide to farms in Singapore is perfect for animal and nature lovers!

 When you think of Singapore, visions of bountiful local farms don’t immediately come to mind.
 But our dynamic metropolis is actually home to several green spots offering the freshest veggies, goat milk and fish.
 Purchasing straight from these wonderful aqua and agricultural establishments also mean cutting down on air miles (and your carbon footprint) for imported food — which is kinder on Mother Earth.
-Plus, these delightful local farms are perfect when you need a quick escape from the claustrophobia of city living.
+Plus, these delightful local farms in Singapore are perfect when you need a quick escape from the claustrophobia of city living.
 Go forth, green warriors!

 Farms in Singapore for a countryside visit